How to Plan a Korean American Wedding: Making it Authentically Yours

 Venues

 Not every space is flexible with cultural needs.
-If you need room for a paebaek or want to accommodate Korean dining preferences, ask early.
-Hotels or outdoor venues can work beautifully if they’re open to cultural accommodations.
+If you need private space for a paebaek or want to accommodate Korean dining preferences via outside catering, ask early.
+Hotels or outdoor venues can work beautifully if they’re open to cultural accommodations, but sort these questions out before you sign the contract.
+For a low stress option where everything is handled for you, some venues offer dedicated paebaek packages.

 Dresses & Attire